Grand Lodge of North Carolina: Joseph Montfort and the Provincial Grand Lodge of North Carolina

 Lodge number six exists deductively as lodges five and seven are known from minute books and the charter of Cabin Point No. 7.
 Its current disposition is unknown.

-The Royal White Hart Lodge building was constructed in 1821 and it still in use today by Royal White Hart Lodge.
+The Royal White Hart Lodge building was constructed in 1821 and is still in use today by Royal White Hart Lodge.

 Masonic Independence

 The consternation of the Revolution proved tumultuous for the lodges in North Carolina.
 Many of the lodges took a pause, while others, like Unanimity in Edenton, were having a regular meeting at Horniblow's in the King Arms Tavern in Edenton on July 4, 1776.

-In fact, the Union Lodge in Fayetteville sent out a letter to all the lodges in the state dated January 1, 1787, asking for aid in"filling up that sublime office [of Provincial Grand Master] with some well tried [sic] and Honorable [sic] Brother, to preserve that good order and government, which have always been the characteristics of the regular lodges of our Fraternity."
+In fact, the Union Lodge in Fayetteville sent out a letter to all the lodges in the state dated January 1, 1787, asking for aid in"filling up that sublime office [of Provincial Grand Master] with some well tryed [sic] and Honorible [sic] Brother, to preserve that good order and government, which have always been the characteristics of the regular lodges of our Fraternity."
 The letter called that a convention of delegates be held in Fayetteville on 24 June, being the day of the Feast of Saint John the Baptist.

 By the time this circular made its way to the lodges of the state, only a handful complied and sent delegates to Fayetteville.
 Since there was not enough to hold a quorum, the convention was forfeit.

 A second attempt emanated from Saint John's Lodge in New Bern a few weeks later.
 This time, to convene in Tarborough concurrent with the meeting of the North Carolina General Assembly in December 1787.
 The letter is reproduced in their historic minutes and was sent to all the lodges previously mentioned, including one not yet discussed: a lodge in Rockingham.
 A lodge in that area near the banks of the Pee Dee River is certainly plausible, especially by 1787.
 It is also possible that the New Bern letter sent it to them because the Union lodge circular did previously.
 Nevertheless, the mysterious lodge in Rockingham was not present at Tarborough, and thus passed out of existence.